bevyengine/bevy/release-content/migration-guides/composable_specialization.md

-Composing multiple different specializers together with the `derive(Specialize)` macro can be a lot more powerful (see the `Specialize` docs), but migrating individual specializers is fairly simple:
+Composing multiple different specializers together with the `derive(Specialize)` macro can be a lot more powerful (see the `Specialize` docs), but migrating individual specializers is fairly simple.
+All static parts of the pipeline should be specified in the base descriptor, while the `Specialize` impl should mutate the key as little as necessary to match the key.

 ```rs
 pub struct MySpecializer {